johnston9/la-donut/README.md

   Here I learnt how to refresh a select menu but I experimented around and figured out a different one.
 ### Content

-All content was written by the developer apart from the recipes.
-The Tiramasu recipe was obtained from [Supervalue](https://supervalu.ie/real-food/recipes/tiramisu?ref=meal_planner).
+All content was written by the developer apart from the recipes which were obtained from [Supervalue](https://supervalu.ie/real-food/recipes/tiramisu?ref=meal_planner).

 ### Media